zurb/tribute/README.md

 ```

 #### A Collection
-Collections are configuration objects for Tribute, you can have multiple for instance.
+Collections are configuration objects for Tribute, you can have multiple for each instance.
 This is useful for scenarios where you may want to match multiple trigger keys, such as `@` for users and `#` for projects.

 Collection object shown with defaults: